Lachlan Murdoch Predicts PVOD Will Come “Sooner Rather Than Later”

-Last year Fox CEO James Murdoch riled theater owners by attacking the “crazy hold-backs” they demand.
-Today his brother, Executive Chairman Lachlan Murdoch, carried the flag saying the status quo “has to change.”
+Last year Fox CEO James Murdoch riled theater owners by attacking the “crazy hold-backs” they demand, drawing a sharp response from NATO’s John Fithian.
+Today the exec’s brother, Executive Chairman Lachlan Murdoch, carried the flag, saying the status quo “has to change.”

 He added, cryptically, that the arrangement “will change sooner rather than later.”